avigloz/website-markdown/about.md

 If contacting me regarding business-related matters, you may also contact me on LinkedIn if you'd like.

-If you'd like to contact me regarding informal matters, see [this](https://github.com/avigloz/contactinfo).
+If you'd like to contact me regarding informal matters, email me and we'll figure something out.

 <a name="seealso">